-Integrative Medicine is a TEAM Approach
+Integrative Medicine is a TEAM Approach.

 TEAM: Together, Everyone Achieves More.
 Integrative medicine is rooted in the idea that no one medicine has the market on truth.
 Instead, each medicine is an approach to truth.
 Opposing types of medical providers can be likened to persons standing at the edge of a cliff — one looking in one direction, the other looking in the opposite.
 Both persons are standing at the same point, yet both see entirely different views.
-And, both views are equally valid and true.
+Both views are equally valid and true.
 The interesting thing is that if it were possible for each to see all the way around the world, they would see each other’s point of view, and they would realize that were simply looking at it from the opposite direction.

 Western medicine (or bio-medicine) has been called reductionistic.
 In a way, this is true.
 Modern medicine tends to compartmentalize the body, and treat disorders of the brain, for example, as something separate from disorders of gut.
 Eastern medicines are known to be holistic and often speak in terms of “balance” or “imbalance.”
 They may find the cause of a person’s ill-health in any of the many systems of the body.
 These days, with recent revelations about the microbiome and brain health, it is clear that there is truth to the ancient, natural understandings and approach to medicine.
 And yet, no one can deny that if in a severe car accident, they would want to be taken to the nearest ER, and treated by the best Western medical surgeons available.

 In understanding medicine, it is important to know that many medicines overlap.
 Chiropractic medicine, for example, came from East Asia, and it uses many East Asian medical techniques.
 Functional medicine is something of an umbrella term, and it includes the way Naturopathic, Ayuervedic, and East Asian health providers approach health.
-All of those aforementioned medicines (with the exception of some chiropractors) use Herbal Medicine to some extent.
+All of those aforementioned medicines (with the exception of some chiropractors) use Herbal Medicine to at least some extent.
 Naturopathic medicine often involves Homeopathy, and Homeopathy could be considered Energy Medicine.
 Meanwhile, Reiki and most Energy Medicines either come from Qigong or share the philosophy of East Asian medicine.
 Nearly all medicines use Nutrition and Dietary Therapy.

 At Chiyu Center, we have a deep appreciation for truly integrative medicine.
 We don’t see other medical providers as competitors — we see them as collaborators.
 We are more than happy to work with your other providers to reach our ultimate goal: restoration of your health and happiness.
 When we use a TEAM approach to medicine, EVERYONE wins.